Top

 mother and daughter with court worker

 Supervised visitation, also called supervised parenting or contact, involves a court order that requires all visits between a non-custodial parent and their child to be supervised by another, unrelated adult.
-A court typically awards this type of visitation in situations of domestic violence or neglect.
+These visits allow non-custodial parents to maintain a relationship with their children in a controlled, safe environment under the supervision of a neutral third party.
 If you're negotiating child custody and visitation arrangements, it's essential to know when the court requires supervised visitation of one or both parents.

-If a parent physically, emotionally, or sexually abused a child, the court may require supervised visitation.
+• Child Abuse or Neglect: If a parent physically, emotionally, or sexually abused a child, the court may require supervised visitation.
 Both the parent and the child may be required to attend counseling as a part of the visitation arrangements.
 A child custody attorney can help you navigate through this process.

-The court may require supervised visitation if one parent was violent or abusive to the other.
+• Domestic Violence: The court may require supervised visitation if one parent was violent or abusive to the other.
 This includes all types of domestic violence.
 Some courts may award supervised visitation if the non-custodial parent has caused other types of dangerous situations for the family.

-When a non-custodial parent has a substance abuse disorder, the court may require supervised visitation.
+• Substance Abuse: When a non-custodial parent has a substance abuse disorder, the court may require supervised visitation.
 This situation gives the custodial parent peace of mind because they know their child has a lower risk of being harmed.
 Courts may also require substance abuse treatment as part of the terms of visitation.
 A non-custodial parent with another type of uncontrolled mental illness may also be required to have supervised visitation with their child.

-Courts may order supervised visitation if one or both non-custodial parents present a risk of harm to the child.
+• Risk of Harm to the Child: Courts may order supervised visitation if one or both non-custodial parents present a risk of harm to the child.
 A parent who has threatened or attempted to kidnap the child may only be permitted to have supervised visits.
 If the non-custodial parent neglected the child's physical, emotional or mental needs, the court may stipulate that all visits are supervised until the parent demonstrates their ability to properly care for the child.

 Why You Need Legal Representation